 Herbicide Adjuvant Guide

 Adjuvants are common additives to many types of chemical plant formulas.
 You can find them in both herbicides and pesticides.
-Adjuvant use with herbicides perform as wetting agents, solvents, stickers, stabilizers, spreaders, and penetrants.
-Adjuvants are the catalyst that makes the chemical formula better, faster and more useful.
+Using herbicides with adjuvants can perform as wetting agents, solvents, stickers, stabilizers, spreaders, and penetrants.
+Adjuvants are the catalyst that makes the chemical formula better, faster, and more useful.
 An herbicide adjuvant guide should help sort out the various types and their functions.

 Many of us are familiar with surfactants, some of which are herbicide spray adjuvants.
 In technical jargon, a surfactant reduces surface tension between the droplets and the leaf surface.
 They are essentially wetting agents that help the chemical adhere to the leaf surface.
 Without them, the droplets would simply roll off and not get absorbed into the plant.
 There are four main types of surfactants that are adjuvants: